basho/zdf2pdf/README.md

  * xhtml2pdf
  * zendesk (patched for forum support)

+### TODO

+I would like to pull in a templating utility and do away with all of the command line options that provide structure and content.
+Additionally, I would like for zdf2pdf and zdgrab to use the same configuration file and similar options.

 ### Headers and Footers

 The header and footer options are provided for the purpose of doing things like